paulhamsh/Spark-Parser/Spark Format Description.md

 ## ACK packet

 After a successful operation, amp sends back an "ack" packet.
-This has the command 0x04, the same sequence number as the original packet and a parameter the same as the parameter sent to the Spark
+This has the command 0x04, the same sequence number as the original packet and a sub-command the same as the sub-command sent to the Spark

 ## Pedal names